 Adolescent Intensive Outpatient Program

-We offer a comprehensive Adolescent Intensive Outpatient Program (IOP) for adolescents who need intensive treatment for Obsessive Compulsive Disorder (OCD), anxiety disorders such as Social Anxiety Disorder, Panic Disorder,and others.
+We also offer a comprehensive individual track Adolescent Intensive Outpatient Program (IOP) for adolescents who need intensive treatment for Obsessive Compulsive Disorder (OCD), anxiety disorders such as Social Anxiety Disorder, Panic Disorder,and others.
 This unique program allows adolescents to receive a specialized cognitive-behavioral therapy intervention in a compassionate and individualized treatment environment.
 Adolescents in this program meet with their cognitive behavior therapist for three hours per day, five days per week.
 Length and frequency of meeting is flexible, but most adolescents stay in our program for 4 to 6 weeks.
 Often the adolescents start by meeting with their therapist five days a week and then step down to 2 to 3 times a week until the program is completed.

 How do I know that this program is right for my adolescent?

 - Your adolescent is suffering from severe anxiety and outpatient treatment has not been successful

 - You are interested in having your adolescent complete a step-down program after residential or inpatient treatment

 - You would like to minimize the amount of school your adolescent has to miss